thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

   // The file is closed now.
 }

-func useTwoFiles(_ files: TwoFiles) {
+fn useTwoFiles(_ files: TwoFiles) {
   print(files.first.ReadAll()) // OK
 }
 ```

 ### Non-destructive moves

-Generally, Swift code that uses values of C++ class types should use Swift's
+Generally, Codira code that uses values of C++ class types should use Codira's
 destructive moves in most cases where C++ code would have used a non-destructive
 move.
 However, certain C++ APIs are designed to be used with non-destructive
-moves, therefore, non-destructive moves should be made available in Swift.
+moves, therefore, non-destructive moves should be made available in Codira.
-Adding non-destructive moves to Swift as a native language feature is a
+Adding non-destructive moves to Codira as a native language feature is a
 non-starter.

 Consider the following C++ code: